jsolmon/go-swig-exceptions/README.md

 }
 ```

 The go interface and methods created by swig must be renamed so that they can be wrapped by the code which catches the panics and turns the result into errors.
 The `DemoLib` class is renamed to `Wrapped_DemoLib` and the `NegativeThrows` and `DivideBy` methods are wrapped as `Wrapped_NegativeThrows` and `Wrapped_DivideBy`.
-No wrapping is necessary for the `NeverThrows` method because it does not throw exceptions and will not be changed.
+No wrapping is necessary for the `NeverThrows` method because it does not throw exceptions so it does not need to be renamed and wrapped in panic recovery go code.
 ```
 %rename(Wrapped_DemoLib) DemoLib;
 %rename(Wrapped_NegativeThrows) DemoLib::NegativeThrows;